andreas-mausch/andreas-mausch.github.io/posts/2021-03-17-raspberry-pi-setup/index.md

 title: Raspberry Pi Headless Setup
 date: 2021-03-17T19:00:00+01:00
 tags: ['raspberrypi', 'headless', 'ssh', 'wifi']
+toc: true
+---

+# Headless setup

+**This guide is outdated and Raspbian 12 Bookworm setups won't work.**
+I will write a new guide soon.

+The *Backup* and *QEMU* sections below should still work (I hope).

 ---

 I've done this a couple of times already so I thought I should write it down.